AppScientist/P4-Build_it_bigger/README.md

+This is fourth project in Udacity's Android Nanodegree program.

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses